-The 2022 Bonds are limited tax general obligations of the City, secured by (i) all proceeds derived from the 3 mills annual ad valorem tax levied by the City on all taxable real and personal property located within the jurisdictional limits of the City (the "Bond Tax"), including penalties and interest payable with respect thereto, and (ii) all payments received by the City from the State in lieu thereof under Amendment No. 79 to the Arkansas Constitution ("Special State Sales Tax Collections" and collectively with collections of the Bond Tax, "Special Tax Collections").
-See SECURITY FOR THE 2022 BONDS.
-The issuance of the 2022 Bonds and the levy of the Bond Tax for the payment of the principal of and interest on the 2022 Bonds was approved at the special election held August 9, 2022.
-The 2022 Bonds are being issued pursuant to and in full compliance with Amendment 62 and the Authorizing Legislation and Ordinance No. of the City, adopted on , 2022 (the "Authorizing Ordinance").
+The 2024 Bonds are limited tax general obligations of the City, secured by (i) all proceeds derived from the 3 mills annual ad valorem tax levied by the City on all taxable real and personal property located within the jurisdictional limits of the City (the "Bond Tax"), including penalties and interest payable with respect thereto, and (ii) all payments received by the City from the State in lieu thereof under Amendment No. 79 to the Arkansas Constitution ("Special State Sales Tax Collections" and collectively with collections of the Bond Tax, "Special Tax Collections").
+The pledge of the Special Tax Collections in favor of the 2024 Bonds is on a parity with the pledge in favor of the City's Limited Tax General Obligation Capital Improvement Bonds, Series 2022A (the "2022 Bonds" or the "Series 2022A Bonds").\ See SECURITY FOR THE 2024 BONDS.
+The issuance of the 2024 Bonds and the levy of the Bond Tax for the payment of the principal of and interest on the 2024 Bonds was approved at the special election held August 9, 2022.
+The 2024 Bonds are being issued pursuant to and in full compliance with Amendment 62 and the Authorizing Legislation and Ordinance No. 22,192 of the City, adopted on November 15, 2022, and Ordinance No. 22,553 of the City, adopted on November 19, 2024 (collectively, the "Authorizing Ordinance").
 See THE AUTHORIZING ORDINANCE.